YashDaga874/yoga-therapy/METHODOLOGY.md

    - Practices
    - Contraindications
    - RCT Database
+   - Recommendations

 3. **Module Management**:
-   - List all modules
+   - List all modules (with filtering by disease)
    - Add new module
    - View module details
-   - Edit module
+   - Edit module (including paper link and description)
    - Delete module
    - Add practices to module
+   - Module-wise practice organization

 4. **Practice Management**:
    - List all practices (grouped by attributes, showing all modules)
-   - Add new practice
+   - Add new practice (with file upload support)
-   - Edit practice
+   - Edit practice (with synchronized updates to related practices)
    - Delete practice
    - Search and filter practices
+   - Upload photos and videos for practices
+   - CVR score entry and editing

 5. **Disease Management**:
    - List all diseases with modules
    - View disease details
    - Module-wise and segment-wise practice display
+   - Disease filtering in module list

 6. **Contraindication Management**:
    - List all contraindications
    - Add new contraindication
    - Edit contraindication
    - Delete contraindication
+   - Link contraindications to multiple diseases

 7. **RCT Database**:
-   - List all RCTs
+   - List all RCTs (with comprehensive study information)
-   - Add new RCT
+   - Add new RCT (with intervention practices, symptoms, demographics)
    - Edit RCT
-   - Delete RCT
+   - Delete RCT (with automatic RCT count updates)
    - View RCT details
+   - Automatic RCT count calculation for practices
+   - Symptom-level data with p-values and significance indicators

+8. **Recommendations**:
+   - Generate recommendations for multiple diseases
+   - Module-based practice selection
+   - RCT count display
+   - Contraindication filtering
+   - Organized by Kosha and Category

+9. **Export Functionality**:
+   - Export diseases to CSV
+   - Export practices to CSV (excluding media files)
+   - Export contraindications to CSV
+   - Export RCTs to CSV (with all study details)

 ### 8.2 Autocomplete Functionality